 Gambling on a green horse is not for everyone.
 How do amateur riders know if they’re up for the challenge?

-“A lot depends on the temperament of the amateur,” offers Cathy Simm, a United States Equestrian Federation judge.
+“A lot depends on the temperament of the amateur,” offers Simm.
 “Do they get frustrated easily?
 Do they want to be in the show-ring next year?
 If so, then I’d probably suggest they look instead for an older, more seasoned horse they can show now.”

 “The questions asked on a green horse will be more advanced, more difficult than the same questions on a sophisticated, schooled horse,” she says.